Discover Malta : Population

 A single Semitic language

 Maltese is an Afro-Asiatic language belonging to the Semitic family.
 It is the national language of Malta and has been one of the island's two official languages, along with English, since 1934.
-This year also marked the official adoption of its alphabet, spelling and grammar.
+The year 1934 also marked the official adoption of its alphabet, spelling and grammar.
 It is the only Semitic language to be transcribed using the Latin alphabet, enriched with diacritics such as the superscript dot and the inscribed bar (accents).
 Its origin is considered to be Sicilian Arabic, and it is particularly close to Tunisian Arabic, due to the historical links between the two countries.
 Today, an estimated 500,000 people speak Maltese, including 400,000 in Malta.
 Although they speak Maltese amongst themselves, most Maltese are bilingual, and English will be your most frequent language of communication, even if a certain number speak French.
 As Maltese is part of the Maltese identity, some people criticize the local media for giving priority to English, and are calling for radical measures to protect this heritage.